VKCOM/vk-php-sdk/README.md

 ### 6.1.
 Long Poll

-Enable Callback API Long Poll for your group and specify which events should be tracked by calling the following API method:
+Enable Long Poll for your group and specify which events should be tracked by calling the following API method:

 ```php
 $vk = new VKApiClient();